Eurovision Song Contest 1956 Scores Eurovision Song Contest 1956 Scores

 1st Place – Gold Medal

-1st - Switzerland - Refrain - Eurovision Song Contest 1956
+1st - Refrain - Switzerland Eurovision Song Contest 1956

 Here is your first winner of the Eurovision Song Contest: Lys Assia’s Refrain, performed ninth in the running order in 1956.
 Unlike just about everything else from this contest, there is video of it online, at least of her winner’s reprise.
 She had backing singers and everything – something that fans of Eurovision would take for granted today, but which stood out in the contest’s evolutionary phase.